Cyclic Coordinate Dual Averaging with Extrapolation: Introduction

 Compared to sampling with replacement, cyclically choosing coordinates or sampling without replacement (i.e., cyclically choosing coordinate blocks with their order determined according to a random permutation) appears more natural.
-In fact, cyclic coordinate methods (CCMs) often have better empirical performance than RCM \citep{beck2013convergence,chow2017cyclic,sun2019worst}.
-Due to its simplicity and empirical efficiency, CCM has been the default approach in many well-known software packages for high-dimensional computational statistics such as GLMNet \citep{friedman2010regularization} and SparseNet \citep{mazumder2011sparsenet}.
+In fact, cyclic coordinate methods (CCMs) often have better empirical performance than RCM \cite{beck2013convergence,chow2017cyclic,sun2019worst}.
+Due to their simplicity and empirical efficiency, CCMs have been the default approach in many well-known software packages for high-dimensional computational statistics such as GLMNet \cite{friedman2010regularization} and SparseNet \cite{mazumder2011sparsenet}.

 However, CCM is much harder to analyze than RCM because it is highly nontrivial to establish a connection between the (cyclically selected) coordinate gradient and full gradient.
 As a result, compared to RCM, there are hardly any theoretical guarantees for CCM.
-In the seminal paper about RCM, \citet{nesterov2012efficiency} has remarked that it is ``almost impossible to estimate the rate of convergence'' of cyclic coordinate descent in the general problem case.
-However, some guarantees have been provided in the literature, albeit often under very restrictive assumptions such the isotonicity of the gradient~\citep{saha2013nonasymptotic} or with convergence rates that do not justify better empirical performance of CCM over RCM~\citep{beck2013convergence}.
-In particular, the iteration complexity result from~\citet{beck2013convergence} for the smooth convex optimization setting has linear dependence on the ambient dimension (or the number of blocks in the block coordinate setting).
-This linear dependence is expected, as the argument from~\citet{beck2013convergence} relies on treating the cyclical coordinate gradient as an approximation of full gradient of the current iterate.
+However, some guarantees have been provided in the literature, albeit often under very restrictive assumptions such the isotonicity of the gradient~\cite{saha2013nonasymptotic} or with convergence rates that do not justify better empirical performance of CCM over RCM~\cite{beck2013convergence}.
+In particular, the iteration complexity result from~\cite{beck2013convergence} for a standard, gradient descent-type CCM applied to smooth convex optimization has \emph{linear dependence on the ambient dimension} (or the number of blocks in the block coordinate setting).
+This linear dependence is expected, as the argument from~\cite{beck2013convergence} relies on treating the cyclical coordinate gradient as an approximation of full gradient of the current iterate.
+Further, such a dependence is unavoidable in the worst case~\cite{sun2019worst}, and much of the follow-up work to~\cite{beck2013convergence} has focused on either improving the dependence on other problem parameters (such as the Lipschitz constants) or on addressing structured classes of quadratic optimization problems~\cite{sun2015improved,li2017faster,hong2017iteration,wright2020analyzing,lee2019random,gurbuzbalaban2017cyclic}.